Metro (British newspaper): Rising circulation

 After more than a decade in charge, editor Kenny Campbell was replaced as editor by Ted Young in 2014.
 Young's appointment coincided with several changes at the newspaper, including the separation of the print and online editions, along with an expansion of Metros distribution in the UK.

 In November 2016, comedian Richard Herring stepped down from writing his weekly column for Metro.
 Fellow TV comedian Dom Joly later replaced him in the slot.

 In 2017, Metro became the most-read newspaper in the UK, according to monthly National Readership Survey figures.
 In March 2018, Metro officially overtook The Sun in total print circulation, according to ABC (Audit Bureau of Circulations (UK)) figures.

 2023 restructure

 During the COVID-19 pandemic Metro suffered financial losses from reduced advertising during travel disruptions and cost increases.
 In 2023 the newsroom was restructured into one team for both print and online led by editor-in-chief Deborah Arthurs, resulting in some redundancies including editor Ted Young.
 In 2024 it was profitable in both print and online.

+In late 2025, Metro announced that staff were at a high risk of redundancy amid declining website traffic.